EnesKaraosman/swifty_chat/README.md

 ```

 As you see above;
-* You need a `ChatUser` which means you need to have a class that extends from `ChatUser`, in our case its `EKChatUser`.
+* You need a `ChatUser` which means you need to have a class that extends from `ChatUser`, in our case its `MockChatUser`.
 * id to have unique messages.
 * isMe is to differentiate UI.
 * MessageKind is to determine how the message UI is going to look like.